EmmanuelleB985/mmeval-vrag/README.md

 ## Why mmeval-vrag?

 Existing RAG evaluation tools focus on text-only pipelines.
-Real-world systems increasingly retrieve **images alongside text** — medical scans with clinical notes, product photos with descriptions, diagrams with documentation. `mmeval-vrag` is purpose-built for this multimodal setting:
+Real-world systems increasingly retrieve **images alongside text** such as medical scans with clinical notes, product photos with descriptions, diagrams with documentation. `mmeval-vrag` is purpose-built for this multimodal setting:

 - **11 metrics** spanning retrieval, generation, and cross-modal alignment
 - **Graceful degradation** — works with CPU-only token overlap, scales up with sentence-transformers, CLIP, and NLI models